 In late October, we celebrated the tenth year of the UniMelb StartUp Pitch Competition.
-Almost 300 students from across the University of Melbourne came together to work on startup solutions to solve real-world problems, all vying for up to $15,000 in prizes.
+Almost 300 students from across the University of Melbourne came together to work on startup solutions to solve real-world problems.

 While the night saw the top teams pitching their carefully honed startups, it was a nine-week intensive journey to get them to this stage.
 Supported by Management and Marketing academic experts plus the Wade Institute of Entrepreneurship, Melbourne Accelerator Program and Translating Research at Melbourne (TRaM), participants worked through team formation, ideation, customer discovery, strategic business planning and prototyping to deliver 43 viable startup ideas.